chang-zhao/zen-do.ru/README.md

 (2) Run `extract.php` from this repository, it would read the JSON file line by line, writing the data in separate HTML files, with directory structure according to categories.
 See `extract.php` for details and tune its options (input file name, categories names etc.).

 (3) Run wrap.sh to wrap the files in header-&-footer template (static HTML).
-Input dir "/in", output dir "docs".
+Input dir "/in", output dir "/docs".

 (4) **ToDo**: How to automatically list articles in categories, show as blogs etc. I think just static HTML + AJAX should work.
 Maybe GitHub actions would help to minimize data processing by updating info on `git pull` events (e.g. creating lists of files in categories etc.).